iviviano/Computer-Science-Notes/Isaac Homework/Homework 2.md

 [[therefore]] by [[Principle of Mathematical Induction]], ...

 3. $T(n)=O(n^{n})$
-Most work on the lowest layer.
+The most work is done on the lowest layer.

 >[!note] 2